roblav/NOTS-prototype-kit/internal_docs/releasing.md

 11. In the description, paste the relevant section from the release notes in the Google Doc.

-12. Checkout the *main* branch and pull the latest changes.

-13. Run `node scripts/create-release-archive`, which will generate a ZIP in the root of this project.

-14. Attach the generated ZIP to the release.

-15. Click 'Publish release'.
+12. Click 'Publish release'.

-16. Let the community know about the release
+13. Let the community know about the release

 Write a brief summary with highlights from the release then send it to the following slack channels: